 Tomatillos need to be started indoors six to eight weeks before the last spring frost.
 They can be transplanted into the garden after the soil warms up and any danger of frost has passed.
+To ensure cross-pollination and fruiting, it's important to grow at least two plants.
 Fruit usually begin to ripen 60 to 80 days after the plants are put out into the garden.
-The plants will continue producing right up to frost
+The plants will continue producing right up to frost.

 Full sun and good drainage are required for growing tomatillos, but they do fine in average garden soil.
 There's no need to give them fertilizer; too much nitrogen will result in lots of foliage and very little fruit.

 Like tomatoes, tomatillos need some support or they will sprawl over the ground and intrude on neighboring plants.
 Large tomato cages work well for tomatillos.
 Like tomatoes, you can set the transplants a little deeper in the ground than they were in their pots.
 The buried stem will turn into extra roots and help feed the plant.

 A full-size tomatillo will need more than a 12x12" space.
 The solution is to plant lettuce, spinach or radishes in the spaces around the tomatillo.
 Once those early crops have been harvested, you can let the tomatillo take over a little more space.
 Prune the plant if it gets too rangy.